-Cardiac catheterization is a medical procedure that cardiologists (heart specialists) use to evaluate heart function and diagnose cardiovascular conditions.
+Cardiac catheterization is a medical procedure that cardiologists, or heart specialists, use to evaluate heart function and diagnose cardiovascular conditions.

-Cardiac catheterization is performed in a hospital by a cardiologist and a team of doctors, nurses, and technicians.
+Cardiac catheterization is usually performed in a hospital by a doctor who specializes in the procedure, with assistance from a team of medical professionals.

 During the procedure, your doctor can:

 - check for narrow or blocked blood vessels

 - look for problems with your heart’s valves

 - take a sample (biopsy) of your heart tissue

 - measure blood flow and blood pressure in your heart

 - examine the arteries that go from your heart to your lungs to look for conditions like pulmonary embolism or pulmonary hypertension

 Cardiac catheterization usually happens in a hospital or surgery center.
 Your doctor will be assisted by a team that may include other doctors, nurses, technicians, and other medical professionals.